kraken-php/docs/runtimes.md

 #### The `destroyed` State

 The `destroyed` state is the first and the last state of container lifecycle.
-It is granted to container eiter shortly after creation of runtime or just before destructing its runtime. `destroyed` state might change only to `created` state.
+It is granted to container either shortly after creation of runtime or just before destructing its runtime. `destroyed` state might change only to `created` state.

 #### The `started` State

-The `started` state is the state that occurrs when not only Kraken but also your application logic has started. `started` state might change to either `stopped` or `failed`.
+The `started` state is the state that occurs when not only Kraken but also your application logic has started. `started` state might change to either `stopped` or `failed`.

 #### The `stopped` State

-The `stopped` state is the state in which your application logic should close all publicly opened ports and halt all procesing until its started again.
+The `stopped` state is the state in which your application logic should close all publicly opened ports and halt all processing until its started again.
 It might be compared to maintenance mode in other popular frameworks.
 The `stopped` state might change once again to `started` state or to `destroyed` one.

 #### The `failed` State